MaterializeInc/mz-hack-day-july-2023/worked_examples/electives.md

 ## Recursive Queries

 Materialize has a unique `WITH MUTUALLY RECURSIVE` syntactic block that allows you the full power of recursive and iterative query constructions.
-Recursive queries can sound intimidating, so we'll build up an example using our auction data.
+This section will get you experience using this construct, through a worked example with our auction data.

 Folks running an auction site are plausibly understandably interested in fraud.
 There are a lot of ways this can happen, but one of the ways folks have flagged is when you have *cycles* of transactions amount accounts.